SneakyBobito/face-doc/installation/generation.rst

     php face-embryo/embryo -u user -p password -d database generate -o ./models

 Replace "user" by the username of the database, "password" by the password of the user and "database" by the name of the database where your tables live.
-The option "-o"  means "output", then the models will be generate into the models dir we just have created.
+The option "-o"  means "output", it is the where the models will be generated.

 After typing this command you will be prompted for "yes or no" everytime a foreign key exists.
 In fact embryo needs to know if your relation is hasOne or hasMany.
 Most of time it will be "hasMany", if so just leave blank and press enter or else write "n" and press enter.

+You can check all has been generating : look at the `models` dir, you should have some .php files matching with your db tables.

 Note : support for namespaces is under construction